autostatic/rtcqs/README.md

 ## Usage

-When writing this script I tried to use as much as Python's built-in functionality as possible so no extra modules are needed, just Python 3.
+When writing this script I could rely on Python's built-in functionality so no extra modules are needed, just Python 3.
 To run the script first clone this repository.

 ```
 git clone https://github.com/autostatic/rtcqs-python.git